dwainm/tmux-commander.nvim/README.md

 - 🤖 **Auto-Adopt Commands** - automatically monitor all running tmux commands with one keypress
 - ⌨️ **Simple API** - just one function: `run_prompt(cmd)` - pass command or prompt user
 - 🎨 **Customizable** - define your own keymaps, configure notifications and behavior
-- 💬 **Interactive Support** - handles commands requiring user input (consoles, prompts, etc.)
-- 🔐 **Auto-Prompt for Input** - automatically detect and prompt for passwords, confirmations, and other user input
+- 🔐 **Auto-Prompt for Input** - cursor-based detection automatically prompts for passwords, confirmations, and interactive input

 ## 📦 Installation